Raw iolite dangles set in sterling silver. A chain dangle featuring rough iolite crystal and genuine white pearl. Drop length 50 mm (1.9 inch)

 The iolites have been set it in a gallery bezel wire (925 silver) and assembled with a genuine freshwater pearl and sterling silver chain.

-On sterling silver ball ear pins.
-With butterfly clasp on the back.
+The raw iolite dangles have ear pins with balls and a butterfly clasp on the back.
 All in sterling silver.

 Iolite’s name comes from the Greek ios, meaning violet, and is the gem version of the mineral Cordierite.

 Like a crisp, dark winter sky, Iolite, in shifting shades of violet-blue carries the spirit of a journey, of dreams and intuition, of exploration and illumination.
 It is known as the Vikings’ Compass, and provides the vision to move us, physically and spiritually, from one realm to the next.